verilog-to-routing/vtr-verilog-to-routing/README.md

 Building
 ========
-On unix-like systems run `make` from the root directory.
+On unix-like systems run `make` from the root VTR directory.

 For more details see [here](BUILDING.md).